harlow/kinesis-consumer/README.md

 Note: The default storage is in-memory (no-op).
 Which means the scan will not persist any state and the consumer will start from the beginning of the stream each time it is re-started.

-The consumer accpets a `WithStore` option to set the storage layer:
+The consumer accepts a `WithStore` option to set the storage layer:

 ```go
 c, err := consumer.New(*stream, consumer.WithStore(db))